 Thank you for reading this post, don't forget to install the free PubSafe mobile app and subscribe!

-Why Extreme Heat Is So Dangerous
+What Makes Extreme Heat So Dangerous?

 Heat is dangerous precisely because it is insidious.
 Unlike a hurricane or tornado, a heat wave often arrives without dramatic visual cues.
 The human body regulates its temperature through perspiration, but when heat and humidity are both high, sweating becomes less effective.
 When the body can no longer cool itself, the result can be heat cramps, heat exhaustion, or the life-threatening condition known as heat stroke.
 Some populations are far more severely affected: adults 65 and older, children under 4, people with chronic medical conditions, people taking certain medications, people without air conditioning, outdoor workers and athletes, and people experiencing poverty or housing insecurity.